PyChina/weekly/content/Issue/issue-398.md

     + OPENSOURCE.COM
     + • Shared by Python Bytes FM

-“One of the best aspects of the popular Python testing tool is its robust ecosystem.
-Here are eight of the best pytest plugins available.”
+"One of the best aspects of the popular Python testing tool is its robust ecosystem.
+Here are eight of the best pytest plugins available."

 - [两个恶意 Python 库盗用 SSH 和 GPG 密钥](https://pycoders.com/link/3057/web)
     + LUKAS MARTINI